How To: Convert an AC-MXNET-CBOX-HA to a Different Software Platform

 2. A Pop-Up window will appear asking for confirmation.
 Click OK.

 3. The firmware conversion process will begin.
-Once the progress bar reaches 100%, the CBOX-HA will automatically reset and utilize the factory default configuration tied to the software platform currently running, and reboot utilizing the chosen platform’s firmware.
+Once the progress bar reaches 100%, the CBOX-HA will automatically factory reset and load the CBOX Platform Selection Page.
+Select the desired CBOX platform to operate to proceed.

 • Related Articles